-The company was left in the hands of his son Paul-David Nardin, who soon won a Gold Medal at the Paris Universal Exhibition for his pocket and marine chronometers.
+His son Paul-David Nardin took over and soon won a Gold Medal at the Paris Universal Exhibition for his pocket and marine chronometers.
 Paul-David lived up to his father’s reputation for technical innovation.
 By the 1900s, he had fitted nine pocket chronometers with tourbillon escapements and was awarded three Swiss patents for his inventions.
 By 1975, Ulysse Nardin had 4,324 watchmaking awards, 2411 special prices for marine chronometers, of which 1069 were first prices, 14 awards, and numerous international patents.

 The arrival of the quartz crisis in the 1980s took Ulysse Nardin by surprise and threatened their existence.
 Luckily Rolf W. Schnyder came along with a vision for a new era in Ulysse Nardin’s history.
 He purchased the company in 1983, convinced that Ulysse Nardin could once again become a market leader.
 It was a chance meeting with watchmaker Ludwig Oeschlin that was the turning point.
 The partnership between the two men produced the extraordinary Astrolabium Galileo Galilei timepiece, which gained Ulysse Nardin entry into the Guinness Book of World Records in 1989.
 Innovation and technical breakthroughs remain part of who Ulysse Nardin is today.

 Rolf Schnyder passed away in 2011, having left a profound impact on both Ulysse Nardin and the Swiss watchmaking industry.
 Ulysse Nardin is today part of Kering’s Luxury Watches and Jewellery division.

 Ulysse Nardin 3, rue du Jardin in le Locle, Switzerland it’s home in 1865, and their watches are still being manufactured in the same building today.

 Ulysse Nardin Collections